Published: 18 June 2019

 The Geelong region offices of Ryan Carlisle Thomas / Stringer Clark have recently achieved some significant victories for injured clients.

-Our Geelong office, headed by partner Jodie Harris, recently received a jury verdict of $310,000 for the pain and suffering of an injured nurse who aggravated a pre-existing back injury.
+A matter handled by our Geelong office recently received a jury verdict of $310,000 for the pain and suffering of an injured nurse who aggravated a pre-existing back injury.

 Our client suffered injury when she was asked to reach forward awkwardly and manually roll a patient who was anaesthetised for an operation.
 Usually, the client told the Court, one of the surgeons performing the operation would help to roll the patient, but on the day of her injury, the client was nursing for a different surgeon who did not assist the nursing staff to move the unconscious patient.
 In addition, the client was wearing a lead apron to protect her from the radiation associated with the scans being done on the patient which increased the load on her back.